 How to Dispose of Medications Properly

-Option 1: Prescription Drug Take-Back Program
+Option 1: Utilize the Prescription Drug Take-Back Program

 During Prescription Drug Take-Back Days (typically in April and October), collection sites are set up in local cities throughout the country for safe disposal of prescription and over-the-counter (OTC) drugs and vitamins.